EZ-Stove Top Food Dehydrator | Reproduction Drying Pan

 The pan has rolled edges to strengthen the sides and to prevent sharp edges.

 The water fill hole has a channel built to make it easy to fill.
 The pan should never be used dry or allowed to run dry as the stainless may warp.
-The fill hole should never be plugged or covered in order for any buildup steam to be released.
+The fill hole should never be plugged or covered so that any buildup of steam cannot be released.

 Please allow 2-3 weeks for shipping.